samzhab/this_person_does_not_exist/README.md

 ## This Person Does Not Exist - Ruby
 ![temporary logo](https://s2.gifyu.com/images/Peek-2018-10-29-00-13.gif "get_my_news temporary logo")

-A simple ruby script featuring Nokogiri to grab image from an awesome Nvidia Labs project.
+A simple ruby script featuring Rest Client to grab image from an awesome Nvidia Labs project.
 The project uses imagination AI created by a group of researchers at Nvidia to generate faces of persons who DO NOT exist.

 * have a look at their [repository](https://github.com/lucidrains/stylegan2-pytorch)
 * [support](https://www.patreon.com/lucidrains) its creators